iotaledger/identity.rs/bindings/wasm/examples/README.md

 ## IOTA Identity Examples

-This folder provides code examples for you to learn how the IOTA Identity WASM bindings can be used in JavaScript.
+This folder provides code examples for you to learn how the IOTA Identity WASM bindings can be used in JavaScript/Typescript.

-These examples are compiled with webpack for convenience but can be run independently.
-If you intend to use any code examples with a published version of this package, replace `@iota/identity-wasm` imports with `@iota/identity-wasm/node` for Node.js or `@iota/identity-wasm/web` for use in the browser.
+The examples are written in Typescript and can be run independently with Node.js.

-If you are writing code against the test network then, most function calls will need to include information about the network, since this is not automatically inferred from the arguments in all cases currently.
+If you are writing code against the test or a private network, see the [config example](node/advanced/3_config.ts) on how to configure the account to use non default networks.

-We recommend that you **always** use a `CLIENT_CONFIG` parameter that you define when calling any functions that take a `ClientConfig` object.
-This will ensure that all the API calls use a consistent node and network throughout.
-If you mismatch the network across calls you will encounter errors.

-A `ClientConfig` is a record consisting of two string fields: `network` and `node`.
-There is an example client config that can be found in the `config.js` file for node and in `main.js` for the browser.

 ### Node.js Examples

 Before running the examples, make sure you have [built the bindings](../README.md#Build) for `node.js`.

-- To build the examples use:
+- Install dependencies in the example (`/example`) folder:
     ```bash
-    npm run build:examples
+    npm i
     ```

-- You can then run each example with:
+- You can then run each example with from the root of the wasm bindings:
     ```bash
     npm run example:node -- <example_name>
     ```